State adjutant general: National Guard

 Each adjutant general commands their state's Army and Air National Guard units which are not on federal active duty.
 When a National Guard unit is federalized it is moved from state command to the Department of Defense and placed under an Army or Air Force command.

 State defense forces

 Twenty-three adjutants general have responsibility for military land forces that comprise state level militias under the command of the various governors and generally have state support missions.
 Eight of which maintain a naval militia division.
-Two adjutants general, Puerto Rico and Texas, are also responsible for an air support component.
+Three adjutants general - California, Puerto Rico, and Texas - are also responsible for an air support component.

 Emergency management agencies

 Some adjutant generals are responsible for oversight of the state's emergency management organization.
 These groups are non-military organizations but have a close working relationship with the state's National Guard and any state defense forces.
 They are the state level agency that works directly with the Federal Emergency Management Agency in preparing for, responding to, and recovering from disasters.